freckle/setup-platform-action/README.md

     token:
     # A GitHub access token with rights to fetch the private PlatformCLI release
     # artifacts.
-There is an Organization-level secret for `freckle`
-    # repositories.
+Either this or `github-app-{id,private-key}` must be given.
     #
+    # Required: false
+    # Default: ""

+    github-app-id:
+    # If `token` is not provided, and this and `github-app-private-key` will be used
+    # to generate one scoped to the platform and stackctl repositories.
+    #
+    # Required: false
+    # Default: ""

+    github-app-private-key:
+    # If `token` is not provided, and this and `github-app-id` will be used to
+    # generate one scoped to the platform and stackctl repositories.
+    #
-    # Required: true
+    # Required: false
     # Default: ""

     app-directory: